thamannanoushad/AI-ML-Internship-Task-3/README.md

 * Interpreted the coefficients
 * Performed prediction
 * Plotted regression line
-  All the above steps were done for simple and multiple linear regression
+  \nAll the above steps were done for simple and multiple linear regression